 What is the course about?

-Yoga provides us with a practical method of engaging with our bodies and minds healthfully and beneficially.
-A regular weekly Yoga practice combining yoga postures, breathing techniques and methods of relaxation can improve our sense of wellbeing, reduce stress levels and enhance our general health.
+Yoga is a practical and joyful method of engaging with our bodies and minds healthfully and beneficially.
+A regular weekly Yoga practice combining yoga postures, breathing techniques, and methods of relaxation can improve our sense of wellbeing, reduce stress levels and enhance our general health.

-During this course we will learn and practise the cornerstone postures of yoga, introduce breath awareness to improve the quality of our breathing, and engage with a variety of relaxation techniques.
-The benefits of a regular yoga practice include increased stamina, improved flexibility, better posture and improve peace of mind.
+The benefits of a regular yoga practice include increased stamina, improved flexibility, better posture and improved peace of mind.

 What will we cover?